 Early diagnosis is key to developing effective treatments, says local Alzheimer's expert

-This year produced promising medical advances in the battle against Alzheimer's disease.
+This article first appeared in the St. Louis Beacon, Dec.
+29, 2010 - This year produced promising medical advances in the battle against Alzheimer's disease.
 First came word that scientists had come up with a new test for making more precise diagnoses of the disease.
 That news was followed this month by the announcement of a discovery of a relationship between an abnormal level of a plaque-forming substance in the brain and Alzheimer's.

 Both developments are said to be important to long-term efforts to diagnose and treat Alzheimer's with new drugs even before the disease's symptoms become apparent in patients.